Domaine des Chers

 The Land of the Golden Stones is home to the Champ-Fleur estate.
 It is only 10 kilometres from Villefranche-sur-Saône on a hill surrounded by vineyards.
 The landscape is composed of lines of dots....Lire plus Learn more

-I took over the family estate following my father in 2007 who took it over from his parents in 1972.
+I took over the family estate from my father in 2007, who himself had taken it over from his parents in 1972.
 The buildings are about 400 years old.
-It is not clear when the estate was created as there are generations that have replaced each other.
-We are all animated over the generations that follow one another by the same passion: that of producing authentic wines from artisan winegrowers.
+We don't know exactly when the estate was created as there are so many generations that have replaced each other.
+We are all driven by the same passion: to produce authentic wines of artisan-winegrower.
+In a winemaker's wine there is always the "claw" of the one who makes it.
+Each producer has brought his personal touch.
+My father started the process to become Terra Vitis.
+This approach really corresponds to our philosophy, which is why it seemed important to us not to miss out.